 Don’t Be Afraid to Think Big

 Vintage signs can sometimes be big.
-If it hung on a storefront, the odds are that it’s a large-scale piece, but one that you shouldn’t shy away from incorporating into your décor, as shown by Simple Things Blog.
+If it hung on a storefront, the odds are that it’s a large-scale piece, but one that you shouldn’t shy away from incorporating into your décor, as shown in this room by Simple Things Blog.
 It’s the ideal thing to occupy the space above the vintage drawers and chairs, and we do not doubt that each guest asks to know its story.